 It’s heavy too.
-Taking it out of the box it was noticeably heavier than the already hefty iPhone 12 Pro Max.
+Taking it out of the box it was noticeably heavier than the already hefty iPhone 12 Pro Max, though it’s the same weight as the new iPhone 14 Pro Max.
 It took me a few days to get used to the added weight and it can certainly be felt in a pocket.
-You can see in the pictures below how it compares to the smaller Pro.
+You can see in the specs and pictures below how it compares to the smaller Pro.

 But, this is forgivable given that it’s being targeted at people who want a big phone.
-If you don’t, the iPhone 13 Pro has a near identical feature set and is much smaller.
+If you don’t, the iPhone 13 Pro has a near-identical feature set and is much smaller.
+There’s also the iPhone 14 Pro, which retains a smaller footprint.
 If you’re even thinking about the Pro Max you know the benefits, and drawbacks, of the size.

 There are reasons why this is heavier than before.
 The battery, which I will delve into a lot, is larger and once you’ve read my thoughts on that you’ll probably take those extra few grams.
 The camera module is also larger and again, the benefits are worth it based on my time with the phone.

 The body is IP68 for some water-resistant and the front is covered by what Apple calls Ceramic Shield.
-I used the iPhone 12 for most of the year and I found the Ceramic Shield there did a good job at keeping the screen in good condition.
-A screen protector is always best though if you want to keep those micro-scratches away.
+I found the Ceramic Shield did a good job at keeping the screen in good condition over an extended period.
+A screen protector is always best if you want to keep those micro-scratches away though.

 As great as the design is, there is one irritating aspect.
 The stainless steel sides pick up smudges like nothing else and they require constant attention to keep them looking anything other than quite grim.